ThisIzAli2/novanix/README.md

 ## Note
 Some of the codes of this project are not used and are about to be removed.
+Those parts were copied but are not used, mainly because of dependency.

 ## Screenshots
 ![alt text](<etc/photos/Screenshot 2025-07-05 at 10.11.10 PM.png>)